 Well, that’s an easy question to answer, for once!
 It has nothing to do with safety, as some may have thought.
 If being safe as a woman while travelling alone is a worry for you, I suggest reading these travel safety tips so you’re more prepared than scared!

 As cheesy as I might sound, I stopped travelling solo after meeting the perfect partner for my travels.
 I now always travel with him and a group of friends, or just as a couple.

 We have the same style and envies; everything is easy.
 I don’t feel like I’m compromising when I’m making him happy.
 He is so curious that he will always start a conversation with locals or other travellers – a lot more than I would because I’m shy.
 I need less personal time when I’m with him.
 It’s more meaningful to share an experience with someone you love than with strangers you’ve just met.
 Luckily, having a very tight budget is not so much of a necessity anymore (although we still do cheap trips sleeping in the car so we can afford to travel every weekend!).
 Well, I guess this could be a new topic for an article… Why I love travelling as a couple!
 Click here for a quick peek at a featured story about Heron Island.

 I’m not saying I will never travel solo again.
 Or never travel with friends only.
 I will look at these opportunities, but they are not my priority anymore.
-Now that we’ve met and that I had my solo experiences ticked, I prefer to share my experiences with him than being by myself.
+Now that we’ve met and that I had my solo experiences ticked, I prefer to share my experiences with him than be by myself.
 I’ve also made many friends who share my passion for travelling.
 Wherever I go, there is someone to visit or who wants to join!

 What about you?
 What’s your experience of travelling solo?
 Did you like it?
 Leave a comment below!